Dale Hansson

 - concern about a single measurement is a reason to explore, not give supplements!

-The World Health Organization(WHO) had conducted extensive research into infant growth and developed Growth charts and their studies and charts can be found easily on their website.
+The World Health Organization(WHO) has conducted extensive research into infant growth and developed Growth charts and their studies and charts can be found easily on their website.

 Key messages to families from this research are: